zaikio/zaikio-loom-ruby/README.md

 # Zaikami Loom Ruby Gem

-Zaikami Loom Ruby Gem simplifies publishing events on the Zaikami Loom event system.
+The Zaikami Loom Ruby Gem simplifies publishing events on the Zaikami Loom event system.

 Applications can only publish events to Zaikami Loom which have been configured in the Zaikami Directory.
 With a developer account in the Zaikami Directory you will find the list of provided events in your App's configuration in the Directory.